Keystone and Dakota Access pipelines: How did we get here?

 TransCanada first applied for a permit to build the pipeline in 2008.
 Since then, the massive project has been a hot topic during presidential and congressional elections.
 It pitted oil companies and Republicans against environmentalists and liberal activists.

-Keystone XL was just under a third of TransCanada's entire Keystone project.
+Keystone XL represented just under a third of TransCanada's entire Keystone project.
 Every other piece of the project had been built and laid out.

 What supporters say